Aslan11/wilos-cli/README.md

 export WILOS_CLI_FORECAST_API_TOKEN="<YOUR_API_TOKEN>"
 ```

-If you want to use the `--loc` flag and conveniently search by a location string you'll need a Google Maps API key.
+If you want to use the `--loc` flag and conveniently search by a location string you'll need a Google Maps Geocoding API key.

 Which you can get by clicking on the *Get A Key* button on this [page](https://developers.google.com/maps/web-services/).